kschu91/hal/README.md

     }
 }
 ```
-###AfterClientRequestedEvent###
+###PostClientRequestEvent###
-This event is called after a request is done and contains the complete PSR-7 response.
+This event is called on each executed request (after following a link or using the "request" method) and contains the complete PSR-7 response.
 ```php
 $explorer->listenOnEvent(AfterClientRequestedEvent::class, new MyHandler());
 ```